transkatgirl/Tapestry-Loom/README.md

 #### Tapestry Loom v1-alpha

-- Improve weave format to improve flexibility and efficiency:
+- [ ] Improve weave format to improve flexibility and efficiency:
+	- [ ] Stabilize weave format; Implement weave data structure & serialization+deserialization as a Rust library loaded via WASM
+		- [ ] Implement binary nodes to improve handling of invalid unicode
-	- Store nodes in a DAG to add support for FIM completions, similar to this [unreleased loom implementation](https://www.youtube.com/watch?v=xDPKR271jas&list=PLFoZLLI8ZnHCaSyopkws_9344avJQ_VEQ&index=19)
+	- [ ] Add support for FIM completions, similar to this [unreleased loom implementation](https://www.youtube.com/watch?v=xDPKR271jas&list=PLFoZLLI8ZnHCaSyopkws_9344avJQ_VEQ&index=19)
-	- Add support for content diff nodes for user modifications, similar to [minihf's loom](https://github.com/JD-P/minihf)
+	- [ ] Add support for content diff nodes for user modifications, similar to [minihf's loom](https://github.com/JD-P/minihf)
-	- Implement binary nodes to improve handling of invalid unicode
-	- Stabilize weave format; Implement weave data structure & serialization+deserialization as a Rust library loaded via WASM
-	- Add support for displaying alternate token probabilities on hover
+	- [ ] Add support for displaying alternate token probabilities on hover
-	- Store weave in plugin database by default, only store in document frontmatter if the user explicitly requests to do so
+	- [ ] Store weave in plugin database by default, only store in document frontmatter if the user explicitly requests to do so
-		- Allow graceful handling of editor undo/redo functionality
+		- [ ] Allow graceful handling of editor undo/redo functionality
+	- [ ] Implement weave format v0 -> v1 conversion
-- Prefix multiverse view: A global weave containing the first few nodes of all documents in the vault with each unique node having a link to its corresponding document, similar to [Loom Engine](https://github.com/arcreflex/loom-engine)
+- [ ] Prefix multiverse view: A global weave containing the first few nodes of all documents in the vault with each unique node having a link to its corresponding document, similar to [Loom Engine](https://github.com/arcreflex/loom-engine)

 #### Tapestry Loom v1-beta

 - Weave format unit tests & finalization
-- Implementing weave v0 -> v1 conversion
 	- Merging of v1-beta to main branch
 - Support for displaying prompt logprobs if returned by API
 - Support for [Standard Completions](https://standardcompletions.org) (after the specification is finalized)